ManuMyGit/CodingTutorials/algorithmics/bigo.md

 Let's see the following example where we apply both rules:
  - `O(5N ^ 2 + 100N + 17)` => (product rule) `O(N ^ 2 + N + 17)` => (sum rule) `O(N^2)`.

+### Shorthands
+ - Arithmetic operations are constant: O(1).
+ - Variable assignment is constant: O(1).
+ - Accessing elements in an array (by index) or object (by key) is constant: O(1).
+ - In a loop, the complexity is the length of the loop times the complexity of whatever happens inside the loop.

 ### Multipart algorithms: add vs multiply
 Let's suppose we have two arrays, with two different sizes A and B, and we have the two following algorithms: